 Do things that freshen you up

 Perhaps take a walk during lunch or eat out with your colleagues.
 Plan to meet your friends for coffee after work.
-Listen to music, to fight off the feeling of sluggishness on your first week of getting back to work.
+Listen to music, to fight off the feeling of sluggishness during your first week of getting back to work.

 Practice positivity to see the good aspects of your workplace.
 Instead of thinking of the daunting task and dwelling on negative thoughts, take a moment to breathe in and think about the aspects of your work that you love.
 Whether it be hanging out with your co-workers, working on a project, or going to your favorite cafe during lunch.

 Clean up your desk upon return, there are chances that you will stumble upon piles of reports and unopened emails.
-So, take a minute to get organized, get the important documents labeled, and discard out documents that are no longer needed.
+So, take a minute to get organized, get the important documents labeled, and discard documents that are no longer needed.
 Add new pictures and make your workstation enjoyable.
 A clean and organized environment is good for your mental health as it helps reduce stress.

 Remember to move